corelight/CorelightForSentinelOne/README.md

 ### Parser Configuration

-### Installing Parsers through Marketplace
+#### Installing Parsers through Marketplace

-### -- TBD --
+-- TBD --

-### Installing Parsers through Github Repository
+#### Installing Parsers through Github Repository

-**Note: To install the parsers, follow these steps if you prefer to use the GitHub repository for installation instead of marketplace.**
+**Note:** Follow these steps if you prefer to use the GitHub repository for installation instead of [marketplace](https://github.com/corelight/CorelightForSentinelOne/edit/main/README.md#installing-parsers-through-marketplace).
+If you have already installed the parsers, please skip these steps.

-For installing the parsers through github repository, please follow the below steps:

 **Step 1:** In the Singularity Operations Center, go to Policy and Settings Section from the bottom left corner.